 1.13 Services means SonicWall making the Software available online through SonicWall’s hosted environment for Customer’s remote use as further described in an Order.

 1.14 Software means (i) the SonicWall Capture Security Center software , (ii) the Agent, (iii) the Documentation, and (iv) updates and enhancements to either of the them made by SonicWall during the Term.

-1.15 SonicWall means (i) for Customers located in the United States, SonicWall Inc., with its principal place of business located at 1033 McCarthy Blvd., Milpitas, CA 95035, USA and (ii) for Customers located outside the United States, SonicWall International Ltd. located at City Gate Park Mahon, Cork, Ireland.
+1.15 SonicWall means (i) for Customers located in the United States, SonicWall Inc., with its principal place of business located at 1033 McCarthy Blvd., Milpitas, CA 95035, USA and (ii) for Customers located outside the United States, SonicWall International DAC located at Building 2000, City Gate, Mahon, Cork, Ireland.